sulgik/tidymodels.org/content/learn/statistics/infer/index.markdown

   get_p_value(obs_stat = point_estimate, direction = "two_sided")

 p_value
-#> # A tibble: 1 x 1
+#> # A tibble: 1 × 1
 #>   p_value
 #>     <dbl>
-#> 1  0.0388
+#> 1  0.0372
 ```

-It looks like the p-value is 0.039, which is pretty small---if the true mean number of hours worked per week was actually 40, the probability of our sample mean being this far (1.382 hours) from 40 would be 0.039.
+It looks like the p-value is 0.037, which is pretty small---if the true mean number of hours worked per week was actually 40, the probability of our sample mean being this far (1.382 hours) from 40 would be 0.037.
 This may or may not be statistically significantly different, depending on the significance level `\(\alpha\)` you decided on *before* you ran this analysis.
 If you had set `\(\alpha = .05\)`, then this difference would be statistically significant, but if you had set `\(\alpha = .01\)`, then it would not be.

 To get a confidence interval around our estimate, we can write: